This course is open for applications

 Learning and Teaching

 Our history community is welcoming and supportive.
-Our staff are active, published researchers and their research feeds directly into their teaching.
 We rank consistently highly in the Research Excellence Framework (REF) and the National Student Survey (NSS).

-Learn through a combination of lectures, seminars, workshops and tutorials, using a range of digital resources.
+Learn through lectures, seminars, workshops and tutorials, using a range of digital resources.

 Approximate percentage of time you'll spend in different learning activities*: